adityasankranthi/AI-research-agent/README.md

 | Readability | 38.40 | **45.47** | +7.07 |
 | **Overall** | **37.29** | **43.15** | **+5.86** |

-The pipeline improved every judged dimension.
-The largest gain was readability, despite the new reports retaining more evidence, because the agent now synthesizes once at the end instead of repeatedly compressing summaries of summaries.
+The agent now stores source-backed claims rather than repeatedly rewriting a running summary.
+It audits the evidence and synthesizes once at the end.
+The largest gain was readability—even though the final reports retained more evidence—because useful detail was no longer degraded through repeated compression.

 ### 2. Minimum evidence breadth fixed premature stopping

 Task 56 asks for a general method for solving asymmetric first-price auctions.
-The first deep version treated one supported plan item as complete and stopped after one loop.
-The breadth-aware version classified the question as broad and required at least two loops, five retained evidence URLs, and three source domains before allowing an early stop.
+The first deep version considered one supported plan item sufficient and stopped after one loop.
+The revised agent classified the question as broad and required at least two loops, five retained evidence URLs, and three source domains before early stopping was allowed.

 | Task-56 metric | Citation-compliant one-loop run | Breadth-aware run |
 |---|---:|---:|